What is genetic counselling?

 What is a genetic condition?

-A genetic condition is caused by changes in genes.
+A genetic condition is a condition caused by changes in genes.
 A change in just one gene can cause a serious medical condition or disability.
 Sometimes one or both parents pass on changed genes to their child.
 Other times changes happen at or during conception.

 Aims of genetic counselling

 If you have a child with a genetic condition, genetic counselling can help you and your family understand the diagnosis and adjust to it.

 You might want genetic counselling so you can:

 - understand your child’s condition or a condition your child is at risk of developing, including the likely cause of the condition and options for managing it

 - understand whether you or your child’s other parent passed on genetic changes to your child

 - plan realistically for the future

 - adjust in the most positive ways to the condition or to the risk of the condition in another family member.